Zhongzhu-Chu/Zhongzhu-Chu.github.io/index.md

 ---
 #### WORKING PAPERS
 [1] The Role Performance of Government and Market Entities in the Placemaking of Innovation District: Insights from "Shanghai Silicon Alley" in China.
-Under Review in **Cities**

 [2] Unlocking New Paths to XXX: The New Role and Challenges of Fintech.
-Under Review in **International Review of Economics and Finance**

 [3] Do XXX Shape Channels?
 The Role of Differentiated XXX in XXX.
-Under Review in **Production and Operations Management**

 [4] Diffusion vs Lock-in: Insights from the XXX and XXX.
-Under Review in **Technovation**

 [5] Responding to SDG13: Exploring the Role of Renewable Energy in Physical Climate Risk Governance.
-Under Review in **Energy**

 ---
 #### PUBLICATIONS